rcap107/retrieve-merge-predict/README.md

 **Important**: in the current version of the code, all base tables are expected to include a column named `target` that contains the variable that should be predicted by the ML model.
 Please process any new input table so that the prediction column is named `target`.

-### Starmie
-To implement Starmie in our pipeline, we implemented modifications that are tracked in a [fork](https://github.com/megagonlabs/starmie) of the [original repository](https://github.com/rcap107/starmie).

 # Installing the requirements
 We recommend to use conda environments to fetch the required packages.
 File `environment.yaml` contains the